Ministry-of-Silly-Scripts/codewars-js-firstNonRepeated/NOTES.md

   - auxiliary function getCharFrequency will return a map with the char letters
   - it should return {t: 2, e: 3, r: 1} for input "teeter" ✅
   - it should return {a: 2, b: 2, c: 2} for input "abccba" ✅
+- it should return 'e' for input 'test' ✅